cheapjack/cheapjack.github.io/_posts/2015-09-18-festivals-and-funghal-hospitality-deadwood-is-not-dead.md

 Bio-luminescent bacteria and enzymes make convenient markers

-The Rhizomatic Funghal network: The natural vector of these bacteria is in the forest and soil ecosystem: but Rod had a packet of it he bought on Amazon and I wondered How are human supply chains and the gardening shopping networks of Amazon and EBay be used as new vectors for spreading and delivering DNA...
+The Rhizomatic Funghal network: The natural vector of these bacteria is in the forest and soil ecosystem: but when Rod showed us a packet of dehydrated funghi he bought on Amazon I wondered how human supply chains and the gardening shopping networks of Amazon and EBay are being used as new vectors for spreading and delivering DNA...

 <img src="/images/laurasmall.jpg" width="600">

 ####Is it useful to model these networks?

-This workshop has coloured my entire festival experience and Im seeing everything in terms of inter-connected networks: now every artist seem to be acting out or re-presenting broader network models; whether that was a curatorial intent I dont know: Im seeing Bacteria everywhere now.

-Carl and his network of hall field transistor sensors The Mesh Network bird whistles
-A sex consultancy network
-Plant flight; picking up on the drone meme networks

 ##Floating Ideas